ehsanbabavu/ariyabot/replit.md

     - **Internal Chat**: Unread message badge system with real-time updates and role-based display.
     - **Order Management**: Enhanced order display for level 1 users with customer details, notification bell for new orders, unshipped orders dashboard, and automatic invoice generation with WhatsApp delivery upon order completion.
     - **Transaction Management**: Comprehensive duplicate transaction detection and automatic WhatsApp notifications for approval/rejection.
+    - **Shipping Management**: Level 1 sellers can configure four shipping methods (پست پیشتاز, پست معمولی, پیک, ارسال رایگان) with enable/disable toggles and minimum amount for free shipping.
+Level 2 buyers select from enabled methods during web checkout and WhatsApp ordering.
+Shipping method is stored with each order for tracking and reporting.
     - **Security**: JWT authentication with role-based access control.

 ## Data Storage Solutions